digitalcredentials/learner-credential-wallet/README.md

 Then check your version of cocoa pods.
 If it is 1.9.3, try upgrading it to something newer, like 1.11.2_1

-See [Installing LCW on Linux](install-linux.md) on setting up the project on Linux.
+See [Installing on Linux](install-linux.md) on setting up the project on Linux.

 ### Environment